kkipngenokoech/curated-projects/rubyonrails/railsdocumentation/scaffold.md

 `rails g scaffold books title:string author:string`

 so any other time you want to create an instance of the model it would ask you for the title and the string.

+one advantage of using a scaffolding command is that all our views, models and migrations are created in the correct naming conventions.

+this helps you avoid creating this controllers and models and views manually.